 - Difficulty: Hard

-The Grandview Mountain Track has spectacular views over the vast Grandview Range.
-The track starts 6 km east of Hawea township, approximately 30 minutes from Wanaka.
-It’s considered a hard hiking trail due to its steep nature – you will be hiking up and down over 1,000 meters (3,281 feet)!
+The track starts 6 km east of Hawea township, the Grandview Mountain Track is approximately 30 minutes from Wanaka and is the trail to hike for views over the vast Grandview Range.
+It’s considered a hard hiking trail due to its steep nature – you’ll be hiking up and down over 1,000 meters (3,281 feet)!

-The track itself is mostly on a farm road so it’s a nice gravel surface to walk along.
+The track itself is mostly on a farm road, so it’s a nice gravel surface to walk along.
 You can also mountain bike this track.
 You will pass by a couple of beech forests on your way to the station at 1,260 meters (4,134 feet), then, it’s the final slog to the Grandview Mountain summit.
-From here take in your awe-inspiring surroundings including Lake Hawea, Lake Wanaka, and Mount Aspiring.
+From here, feel free to take in your awe-inspiring surroundings, including Lake Hawea, Lake Wanaka, and Mount Aspiring.

 5. Brewster Hut